On normal subgroups of the braided Thompson groups: Normal subgroups over

 Another important observation about the elements $\delta(T)$ is that they survive under $\omega_0$; indeed, $\omega_0$ of such an element is $1$.
 As a remark, $\omega_1$ of such an element equals $n-1$, but this will not matter in what follows.

 \begin{lemma} Any element of $[F,F]\le \Fbr$ commutes with some conjugate of an element of the form $\beta_{1,j}$. \end{lemma}

 \begin{proof} Conjugates of $\beta_{1,j}$ by elements of $F$ amount to subdividing $[0,1]$ into $j$ subintervals and then braiding the first and last ones around each other.
-In particular, the essential endpoints of the subdivision will be only the first and last ones (not counting $0$ and $1$); see the definition before Observation~\ref{obs:essential_invariant}.
-Given an element $f\in [F,F]$, so the support of $f$ in $[0,1]$ is bounded away from $0$ and $1$, we can choose a subdivision in which these two essential points are disjoint from the support of $f$.
+In particular, the essential endpoints of the subdivision are $0$, the first endpoint after $0$, the last endpoint before $1$, and $1$; see the definition before Observation~\ref{obs:essential_invariant}.
+Given an element $f\in [F,F]$, so the support of $f$ in $[0,1]$ is bounded away from $0$ and $1$, we can choose a subdivision in which these four essential points are disjoint from the support of $f$.
 Then $f$ will commute with the conjugate of the $\beta_{1,j}$ corresponding to this subdivision by Proposition~\ref{prop:commuting}. \end{proof}

 \begin{proposition}[Non-zero $\omega_0$] Let $\chi$ be any character with non-zero $\omega_0$ component.
 Then $[\chi]\in\Sigma^1(\Fbr)$. \end{proposition}

 \begin{proof} Thanks to Lemma~\ref{lem:omega1_non_0} we may assume that $\chi$ has $\omega_1$ component zero.
 In particular, every $\delta(T)$ is $\chi$-hyperbolic.